Wisconsin fly fishing 7 min read

-For steelhead and salmon it is suggested to aim between 6-10 weights and plan to invest in a good quality reel since the fish tend to be quite large.
+For steelhead and salmon you’ll need anywhere from a 6- to 9-weight rod, and plan to invest in a good quality reel since the fish tend to be quite large.
 Look for a reel that has a disc drag that is well made and of high quality.
 For trout a 3- to 5-weight fly rod is usually best.

 Wisconsin Fishing License and Regulations

 You will need to have a fishing license to fish in the state of Wisconsin, and it’s also important to check the season’s fishing dates for each of the fish species.
 Licenses are available for residents and non-residents of the state.